codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 [View on  :(fab fa-github): GitHub](https://github.com/GNOME/sushi)

 Sushi is a quick preview app for Nautilus.
 Similar to the quick preview in Mac OS.
+You just hit the space-bar to preview a file.

+{{< image src="/images/screenshot-sushi.png" caption="Sushi in Action"  src-l="/images/screenshot-sushi.png" linked=true  >}}

 ```shell
 sudo apt install gnome-sushi